Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Lower-Dimensional Summary Estimates for Densities

 \subsection{Selecting the Lower-Dimensional Summary Estimate}

-The summary estimates \( \hat{g}_{\boldsymbol{\gamma}}^k \) yielded by \eqref{optim} will generally have a poorer fit, than the model associated with $\tilde{f}$.
-Therefore, the challenge lies in capturing the trade-off in predictive power between the reference model and the summary estimate.
-Under the FMM choice for the summary, our main concern will be the selection of \( k\), since it controls the flexibility of the approximation over the reference model.
-To achieve this, we propose a discrepancy function that captures the changes in fit between the summary estimates \( \hat{g}_{\boldsymbol{\gamma}}^1, \dots, \hat{g}_{\boldsymbol{\gamma}}^{K_{\max}} \) and the reference model, through $k$.
+Under the choice of a finite mixture model summary in \eqref{eq:finite}, our main concern is the selection of the tuning parameter \( k\), since it controls the flexibility of the approximation over the reference model $\tilde{f}$.
+To achieve this, we propose a discrepancy function that captures the changes in fit between the summary estimates \( \hat{g}_{\boldsymbol{\gamma}}^1, \dots, \hat{g}_{\boldsymbol{\gamma}}^{K_{\max}} \) and $\tilde{f}$, as a function of $k$, as